grafana/alloy/docs/sources/set-up/install/puppet.md

 To add {{< param "PRODUCT_NAME" >}} to a host:

-1. Ensure that the following module dependencies are declared and installed:
+1. Make sure that the following module dependencies are declared and installed:

     ```json
     {